 Redeeming gift cards via your POS (point of sale) terminal

-The POS software landscape is extremely fragmented and generally closed; there are thousands of POS systems available and it is impossible to work with most as they simply do not allow third-party developers, like us, to interact with their system, which is a real shame.
+The POS software landscape is extremely fragmented and generally closed; there are thousands of POS systems available, and it is impossible to work with most as they simply do not allow third-party developers, like us, to interact with their system, which is a real shame.

 Directly supported POS platforms

 We currently work directly with Square POS, Shopify POS, Lightspeed Retail (X-Series) and Tabology.
 If you use either of these, please read our separate guide to understand how to redeem gift cards inside your POS terminal.
-We have upcoming support for Square POS later in 2020.

-We are happy to consider working with any POS vendor, so please get in touch with us at firstname.lastname@example.org if you are either POS vendor or a customer of ours who wants us to integrate with their terminal.
-If we get enough interest AND it is technically possible to integrate Gift Up! to the POS system, we will consider it.
+We are happy to consider working with any POS vendor, so please get in touch with us at email@example.com if you are either a POS vendor or a customer of ours who wants us to integrate with their terminal.
+If we get enough interest, and it is technically possible to integrate Gift Up to the POS system, we will consider it.